curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 ## Capture OAuth and MCP Requests

 It can be easier to trace HTTP messages with Claude Code than with Claude Desktop.\
-The [OAuth and MCP Requests](../OAUTH-MCP-MESSAGES.md) summary summarizes the OAuth and MCP messages.
+The [OAuth and MCP Requests](../OAUTH-MCP-MESSAGES.md) summary explains OAuth and MCP messages.